VUEngine/vuengine.github.io/documentation/language/custom-features.md

 ### Singleton classes

-The language implements support to declare classes that can only have a single instance and adds automatically the necessary code to support it and to prevent more than one instantiation.
+The language support the declaration of classes that can only have a single instance and adds automatically the necessary code to prevent more than one instantiation.

 The singleton classes' instances are allocated in the stack.

 Since singletons are globally accesible, they put at risk the stability of the program by being modifiable from anywhere.
-So, it is important to have some mechanism to help preventing such modifications where possible.
+So, it is important to have some mechanism to help preventing as much as possible such modifications.

 The transpiler adds the `secure` keyword to decorate non static methods of singleton classes that should not be called but by specific classes.